About Multi-Channel Funnels data

 A conversion path is created for each conversion and transaction recorded in Google Analytics.
 Repeat conversions by the same user are shown as different paths.
 You can isolate and analyze specific subsets of conversion paths with Conversion Segments.

-In the Multi-Channel Funnels reports, if "direct" traffic (i.e., used a bookmark or typed your site URL into his or her browser) converts, the conversion is attributed to the "direct" channel.
+In the Multi-Channel Funnels reports, if direct traffic (i.e., a user used a bookmark or typed your site URL into his or her browser) converts, the conversion is attributed to the Direct channel.
 This differs from other Google Analytics reports in which the conversion is attributed to the previous non-direct campaign or source, if there is one.

 For example, in other Google Analytics reports, if a user enters your site via a referral, then returns "direct" to convert, the "direct" source is ignored.
 Instead, the referral gets credit for the conversion.

 In Multi-Channel Funnels, the "direct" source is not ignored.
-"Direct" gets credit as the last interaction before the conversion, and the referral is counted as an assist interaction.
+The Direct channel gets credit as the last interaction before the conversion, and the referral is counted as an assist interaction.

-Comparing Multi-Channel Funnels Reports to Other Analytics Reports
+Comparing the Multi-Channel Funnels reports to other Analytics reports

 - Multi-Channel Funnels data collection lags by up to two days.
 As a result, the conversion count for the most recent two days in Multi-Channel Funnels will not match what is shown in other Google Analytics reports.

-- Total Conversions in the Multi-Channel Funnels reports is the total number of goal conversions plus the total number of ecommerce transactions.
+- Conversions in the Multi-Channel Funnels reports is the total number of Goal conversions plus the total number of Ecommerce transactions.